Your call archive as a searchable library. Ask any question, jump to the exact second.

 Yes.
 67 languages with measured accuracy per language.
 The right speech-to-text engine is picked per recording, so a Spanish-English mixed call and an English demo don't share a one-size-fits-all model.

 Not yet.
-Today the product is single-user with pay-as-you-go pricing.
+Today the product is single-user, with unlimited transcription on flat Pro and Business plans.
 A team plan with shared workspace, admin, and SSO is on the roadmap once we hit the request threshold.
 Ask us if you'd use it.

 Make every recorded call searchable.